 Intestinal health is the most determining factor for animal health in general, herd performance and eventually farm profitability.
 Pathogenic bacteria may colonise the gastrointestinal tract and result in clinical and sub-clinical disease.
 Reduced feed intake and daily gain, inactivity and decreased social interactions are all observed in animals with bacterial infections.

 Livestock producers are often forced to make use of unconventional protein and carbohydrate sources or materials of lower quality.
-This means that animals are constantly challenged with changing diet compositions and quality, which pause risks for their health.
+This means that animals are constantly challenged with changing diet compositions and quality, which cause risks for their health.

 Stress often leads to health challenges and intestinal disorders and is linked with the ‘leaking gut’ syndrome.
 The end-product is subclinical inflammation which can cost up to 30% of the animal’s energy requirements.